Tryout Process

 No, the June tryouts are for U15 and below.
 We will have a tryout in November for the teams U16-U18.

-What if I just want to play travel soccer in the Spring?
+What if I just want to play Club Team soccer in the Spring?
 Do I have to tryout in June?

 Yes.
 If you are U15 or below, you must tryout in June even if you can’t join the team until the Spring.